 Currently, Pathways Kitchener is working with over 600 students in the two communities.
 Pathways students have shown a marked improvement since the program began in September 2007, as they achieve higher grades, attend school more regularly, and focus on the expectations and requirements of their educational plans.
-Tutoring and mentoring are now held in multiple locations throughout the Kingsdale and Chandler-Mowat communities, and the Student Parent Support Workers are meeting with students in 17 high schools in the area.
+Programming is offered in multiple locations throughout the Kingsdale and Chandler-Mowat communities, and the Student Support Workers are meeting with students in 17 high schools in the area.

 Four Pillars of Support

-The program is structured around four pillars of support: Academic, Social, Financial, and Advocacy.
+The program is structured around four pillars of support: Academic, Social, Financial, and One-on-One.

 - Academic Support is provided through an after school tutoring program.

-- Advocacy Support is provided by the Student Parent Support Workers, who provide a bridge between the student, school, family, and program, helping students and their parents navigate the school system, while advocating on their behalf.
+- One-on-One Support is provided by the Student Support Workers, who provide a bridge between the student, school, family, and program, helping students and their parents navigate the school system while advocating on their behalf.

 Learn More About Pathways